jump-dev/jump-dev.github.io/_posts/2024-09-17-open-energy-models.md

 problems.

-Truls points out that a key feature of JuMP is its modularity, and how they can invest in the develop of small utility packages like TimeStruct.jl, and then re-use the utility package across many different application models.
+Truls points out that a key feature of JuMP is its modularity, and how they can invest in the development of small utility packages like TimeStruct.jl, and then re-use the utility package across many different application models.

 If you are building a JuMP model with time as a significant component, we